e3rosale/restaurant/README.md

         }
         ```

+    4. Configure scripts in package.json:

+        ```
+        "scripts": {
+          ...
+          "format": "prettier --check --ignore-path .gitignore .",
+          "format:fix": "prettier --write --ignore-path .gitignore ."
+        }
+        ```

-    4. Enable format on save in VS Code settings
+    5. Enable format on save in VS Code settings
-    5. Set the default code formatter to Prettier in VS Code settings
+    6. Set the default code formatter to Prettier in VS Code settings
-    6. Restart VS Code
+    7. Restart VS Code

+Refer to [this](https://medium.com/@cameronadams1225/setting-up-a-next-js-13-project-with-eslint-and-prettier-735c3ccfd26c) guide for more useful details on how to setup prettier with TailwindCSS in a NextJS project.

 ## Learn More